Skip to content

 graph LR

-User[User/System] -- Dispatch --> CB[Command Bus]
+User[User / System] -- dispatch --> CB[Command Bus]

-CB -- Execute --> Agg[Aggregate/Service]
+CB -- handle --> Agg[Aggregate / Service]

-Agg -- Publish --> EB[Event Bus]
+Agg -- publish --> EB[Event Bus]

-EB -- Notify --> Sub[Subscribers/Projections]
+EB -- notify --> Sub[Subscribers / Projections]

-from lexigram.events.buses.command import CommandBus
+from lexigram.events import Command, CommandBus

 class RegisterUser(Command):